Baked Clams on the Half Shell: Vongole Gratinate al Forno

 Preheat the oven to 350 degrees F.

 Pry them open and rinse out any sand or grit.

 Gently separate the top and bottom shells, loosening and allowing the clam to divide, with some remaining on the top shell and some remaining on the bottom shell.

 Use a knife to loosen the clam in the shell, removing any sand or grit that may have been under the clam.
 All of the clams may not divide evenly between the top and bottom shell.
 Cut these clams into small pieces and distribute among the other shells.
 You should have at least 16 clamshell halves to fill and bake.
 Arrange the clam-filled shells on a baking sheet and set aside.

 In a small bowl, toss together the bread crumbs, parsley, and garlic.
 Use a fork to stir the olive oil into this mixture.
 It should be moist but not oily.
 Set aside.

 Fill each clam with a portion of the topping mixture, spreading it evenly over the clam to the edge of the shell.
 The filling should be about 1/8-inch thick.

 Bake until the topping begins to brown slightly, about 5 minutes.
 Remove from the oven and adjust oven temperature to broil.
 Place the clams under the broiler and cook until golden brown, about 2 minutes.
 Serve immediately.

 Professional Recipe: This recipe was provided by a chef, restaurant or culinary professional and makes a large quantity.
 The Food Network Kitchens chefs have not tested this recipe in the proportions indicated and therefore cannot make any representation as to the results.

-Recipe courtesy Joan Tropiano Tucci and Gianni Scappin with Mimi Shanley Taft, Cucina & Famiglia: Two Italian Families Share their Stories, Recipes, and Traditions, William and Morrow, 1999
+Recipe courtesy of Joan Tropiano Tucci and Gianni Scappin with Mimi Shanley Taft, Cucina & Famiglia: Two Italian Families Share their Stories, Recipes, and Traditions, William and Morrow, 1999